otto-de/logsmith/README.md

 - removes unused profiles
 - icon will change color.
 You see which profiles you are using
 - set and rotate access key
-- write files with team name, account id and group name
 - fetches mfa token for you

 ## Config